 HIED 7800: Graduate Seminar in Higher Education: Dissertation Seminar

-This two-semester course is designed to help students prepare for the dissertation process and should be completed during the last year of coursework.
+This course is designed to help students prepare for the dissertation process and should be completed during the last year of coursework.
 Selection of research topics/methods, selection of committee chairs/members, and steps in the dissertation completion process are emphasized.
-(1 credit hour each –fall and spring)
+(2 credits – summer semester) (sample syllabus)

 HIED 7990: Dissertation Research